-This Cinnamon Crumb Keto Coffee Cake is truly one of the best coffee cakes you will ever have.
+This Healthy Keto Coffee Cake is truly one of the best coffee cakes you will ever have.
 It's a healthified take on a classic and is easily converted into a Vegan Coffee Cake too.
-Hold onto your hats--this is a very special recipe you'll want to make over and over again.
+Believe me, this is a very special recipe you'll want to make over and over again.

 Today I am sharing with you one of our new favorite recipes, a low-carb coffee cake.